mattermost/docs/doc/development/checkconfig.md

 # checkConfig template

-The purpose of this template is to provide a means to prevent users from deploying the helm chart, or updates to it, in what would be a broken state due to known problematic configurations.
+The purpose of this template is to provide a means to prevent users from deploying the Helm chart, or updates to it, in what would be a broken state due to known problematic configurations.

 The design makes use of multiple templates, providing a modular method of declaring and managing checks.
 This is to aid in simplification of both development and maintenance.